-The most important study on proteomics is the study of Reese et al[102] who examined the association between four different biomarkers and the post-transplant renal function.
-All the urine injury biomarkers strongly associated with donor AKI, but resulted of limited value in predicting DGF or early graft function

-By using transcription analysis, Scian et al[103] validated a set of three genes (CCL5, CXCR4 and ITGB2) that was up regulated in kidneys with a low eGFR post-transplantation.
-O’Connell et al[104] still by transcription analysis found a set of 13 genes (Table 7) associated with allograft loss at two or three years after transplantation.
-By metabolomics studies, Guy et al[105] found in the perfusate of the hypothermic machine significant lower levels of gluconate, glucose, inosine and leucine in kidneys with DGF.
+The most important study on proteomics is a study by Reese et al[102] who examined the association between four different biomarkers and post-transplant renal function.
+All the urine injury biomarkers strongly associated with donor AKI but were of limited value in predicting DGF or early graft function.
+By using transcription analysis, Scian et al[103] validated a set of three genes (CCL5, CXCR4, and ITGB2) that was up regulated in kidneys with a low eGFR post-transplantation.
+O’Connell et al[104] by transcription analysis found a set of 13 genes (Table 7) associated with allograft loss at 2 or 3 years after transplantation.
+By metabolomics studies, Guy et al[105] found in the perfusate of the hypothermic machine significantly lower levels of gluconate, glucose, inosine, and leucine in kidneys with DGF.
 Finally, a novel technique able to recondition the kidney and to restore normal function prior to transplantation is the ex vivo normothermic perfusion.
 Phase I studies in ECD documented its safety and feasibility in clinical practice[106].

-Some studies are ongoing, but their results are to date unknown.

-An important study aims to evaluate the relevance of molecular biomarkers of aging in the blood of donors.
+Some studies are ongoing, but their results are currently unknown.
+One important study aims to evaluate the relevance of molecular biomarkers of aging in the blood of donors.
 This study (Senesce Test) has been completed, but no results are available yet (NCT02335333)[107].
-Another NIH study coordinated by Yale University is testing biomarkers characteristic of renal injury in the urine of the donor and in the perfusion media (NCT01848249)[108].
+Another National Institutes of Health study coordinated by Yale University is testing biomarkers characteristic of renal injury in the urine of the donor and in the perfusion media (NCT01848249)[108].
 The PREDICTION study aims to evaluate the improvement in viability of marginal kidneys treated by pulsatile perfusion[109].

 CONCLUSION

 The increase in the demand of kidneys for transplantation may only be satisfied with the increase in the use of marginal donors as kidneys from aged donors or with the use of donation after cardiac death donors.
 Such kidneys need to be carefully evaluated either to be discarded or for a fair allocation.
-The histological evaluation met several drawbacks as the time of the biopsy (pre or post reperfusion, the type of biopsy (wedge versus core biopsy), the pathologist involved in the evaluation (pathologist on-call or trained pathologist in this field).
+The histological evaluation has several drawbacks, depending on the time of the biopsy (pre or post reperfusion), the type of biopsy (wedge vs core biopsy), and the pathologist involved in the evaluation (pathologist on-call or trained pathologist in this field).
 Additionally, the difficulty of obtaining adequate histological analysis from pre implantation biopsies and the risk/benefit considerations to prolong cold ischemia time waiting for chronic histological abnormalities that often show poor correlation with clinical outcomes represents the most relevant drawback.
-All these drawbacks led to give more importance to the clinical evaluation of the donor.
-The KDRI/KDPI is an easily applicable scoring system, but this system also has its drawbacks especially in the evaluation of donors with the highest KDPI.
+All these drawbacks led to giving more importance to the clinical evaluation of the donor.
+The KDRI/KDPI is an easily applicable scoring system, but this system also has its drawbacks, especially in the evaluation of donors with the highest KDPI.

-In the US, the use of KDPI led to a very high discard rate of the marginal donor kidneys, while other studies documented that several of these kidneys might be usefully transplanted.
-Overall, is not easy to establish how many centers have taken part to the different scoring system as many of them are retrospective studies.
+In the United States, the use of KDPI has led to a very high discard rate of the marginal donor kidneys, while other studies have documented that several of these kidneys might be usefully transplanted.
+Overall, it is not easy to establish how many centers have adopted the different scoring system as many of them are retrospective studies.
 The elaboration of the Port scoring of standard criteria donors versus expanded criteria donors has been done comparing retrospectively 24756 SCD versus 4312 ECD from almost all the UNOS centers.